11 February 2022

 1. Reciprocity

-Give away something of value, such as a knowledge blog or white paper.
-The result is that the customer has the feeling that he has to give something in return.
-In the ideal case: purchase on the webshop.
-This technique lays claim to the ' good enough' principle.
-An example of this is our customer Fondo.
-In collaboration with this party, we have the mobile security quick scan developed.
-By giving away a free white paper at the end of the scan, reciprocity kicks in.
+Give away something of value, such as an informative blog post or a white paper.
+This makes the buyer feel they owe something in return.
+Ideally, a purchase from the webshop.
+This technique relies on the "quid pro quo" principle.
+Our customer Fondo is a prime example.
+In collaboration with them, we developed the mobile security quick scan.
+By giving away a free white paper at the end of the scan, reciprocity is established.

 2. Commitment & Consistency